6 Pressurepath

 )

-Note that because of the imprecision of the position, particularly during flight, it’s important to analyse with caution the relationship between flight altitude and ground elevation. path2elevation() aggregate the elevation accross a larger area defined by scale and return different percentile.
+Note that because of the imprecision of the position, particularly during flight, it’s important to analyse with caution the relationship between flight altitude and ground elevation. path2elevation() aggregate the elevation across a larger area defined by scale and return different percentile.

 )